Associate Chief Scientist

 Areas of expertise: Climate/methane science, air quality, oil and gas

-Ramón Alvarez, Ph.D. is a lead senior scientist in the Texas office of Environmental Defense Fund.
-He works to reduce air pollution, with a current emphasis on emissions from natural gas and oil production and is one of the main scientists working on the methane issue.
-He led EDF’s campaign to establish the successful Texas Clean School Bus Program and worked with US-Mexico border industries to find cost-effective methods to reduce waste.
+Previously, he promoted cleaner air in Texas cities, with an emphasis on reducing emissions from electric power plants and diesel vehicles.
+He led EDF’s campaign to establish the Texas Clean School Bus Program and assisted U.S.-Mexico border industries to find cost-effective methods to reduce waste.

 Dr. Alvarez obtained a B.S. degree in chemistry from Duke University and a Ph.D. in physical chemistry from the University of California at Berkeley, where he carried out research on atmospheric and combustion processes.
 At UC Berkeley he was a National Science Foundation Predoctoral Fellow and a lecturer in Environmental Chemistry.

 - “Aerial Surveys of Elevated Hydrocarbon Emissions from Oil and Gas Production Sites,” D. R. Lyon, R. A. Alvarez, D. Zavala-Araiza, A. R. Brandt, R. B. Jackson, S. P. Hamburg, Environmental Sci.
 Technol.
 50 (2016).

 - “Reconciling divergent estimates of oil and gas methane emissions,” D. Zavala-Araiza, D. R. Lyon, R. A. Alvarez et al., Proc.
 Nat.
 Acad.
 Sci.
 USA 112, 15597-15602 (2015).